The $\omega$-Condition Number: Applications to Optimal Preconditioning and Low Rank Generalized Jacobian Updating: Optimal Conditioning for Generalized Jacobians

-The generalized Jacobian $J$, which is usually singular, is then used to obtain a Newton direction $d\in\R^n$ by solving a least-square problem for the system $(J+\epsilon I) \,d = -F( y)$, where $\epsilon I$, with $\epsilon >0$, is analogous to the regularization term of the well-known \emph{Levenberg--Marquardt method}.
-Thus, this linear system is very ill-conditioned.
+The generalized Jacobian $J$, is usually singular.
+It is used to obtain a Newton direction $d\in\R^n$ by solving a least-square problem for the system $(J+\epsilon I) \,d = -F( y)$, where $\epsilon I$, with $\epsilon >0$, is analogous to the regularization term of the well-known \emph{Levenberg--Marquardt method}.
+Thus, this linear system is in general very ill-conditioned.
 This makes preconditioning by optimal updating appropriate.

 The optimal preconditioned update can be done in our framework as we start with

 and then find an optimal low rank update as in \cref{eq:lowrankupdate}; done with additional box constraints on $\gamma$, namely, $\gamma\in{[0,1]^t}$. \end{example}